-The Final Provisions of the Liechtenstein Persons and Company Act contain provisions for calling meetings of Bondholders to consider matters affecting their interests generally.
+The Swiss Code of Obligations (CO) contains provisions for calling meetings of bondholders to consider matters affecting their interests generally.
 Subject to approval by the relevant composition authority (Nachlassbehörde), these provisions permit defined majorities to bind all Bondholders including Bondholders who did not attend and vote at the relevant meeting and Bondholders who voted in a manner contrary to the majority.

-The Issuer may redeem the Bonds under certain circumstances, the Issuer and the Guarantor may (re-)purchase the Bonds
+The Issuer may redeem the Bonds under certain circumstances, the Issuer or any other member of the Swiss Life group may (re-)purchase the Bonds

-Subject to a period of not less than 30 (thirty) calendar days' prior notice to the Principal Paying Agent, the Issuer may redeem the Bonds (in whole but not in part) a) at any time after the Issue Date and prior to the date falling three months prior to the Maturity Date at par plus interest accrued until (but excluding) the date specified by the Issuer for early redemption, if eighty (80) per cent or more of the Aggregate Principal Amount has been redeemed or purchased and cancelled; or b) at any time during the period from (and including) the date falling three months prior to the Maturity Date to (but excluding) the Maturity Date at par plus interest accrued until (but excluding) the date specified by the Issuer for such early redemption; or c) at any time after the Issue Date and prior to the date falling three months prior to the Maturity Date at the Make-Whole Redemption Price, plus interest accrued until (but excluding) the date specified by the Issuer for such early redemption.
-The Issuer or any other member of the Swiss Life group (including the Guarantor) may at any time (subject to mandatory provisions of law) purchase Bonds in the open market or otherwise at any price; such acquired Bonds may be held, resold or surrendered to the Principal Paying Agent for cancellation.
+Subject to a period of not less than 30 (thirty) calendar days' prior notice to the Principal Paying Agent, the Issuer may redeem the Bonds (in whole but not in part) a) at any time after the Issue Date and prior to the date falling three months prior to the applicable Maturity Date at par plus interest accrued until (but excluding) the date specified by the Issuer for early redemption, if eighty (80) per cent or more of the respective Aggregate Principal Amount have been redeemed or purchased and cancelled at the time of the notice; or b) at any time during the period from (and including) the date falling three months prior to the applicable Maturity Date to (but excluding) the Maturity Date at par plus interest accrued until (but excluding) the date specified by the Issuer for such early redemption.
+The Issuer or any other member of the Swiss Life group may at any time (subject to mandatory provisions of law) purchase Bonds in the open market or otherwise at any price; such acquired Bonds may be held, resold or surrendered to the Principal Paying Agent for cancellation.

-There can be no assurance, however, that the Issuer (or the Guarantor or any other member of the Swiss Life group) will opt to redeem or repurchase (respectively purchase) the Bonds.
+There can be no assurance, however, that the Issuer (or any other member of the Swiss Life group) will opt to redeem or repurchase (respectively purchase) the Bonds.